roman-milk/roman-milk.github.io/good-girl-vs-slut.md

  Now it was Trisha's turn to blush, and she gave a sly smile.
 "I don't know...practice, maybe.
 I'm sure you could do the same with a little work."

  Mandy shook her head, her blonde hair flying across her flushed face.
 "No way, Trisha!
 That was amazing!
-I really don't know –" Report_Story #3
+I really don't know –"